 Use the following JSON formats to submit results for both challenge tasks:

-The Leaderboard pages for both tasks can be found here.
+Deprecated dataset (as of December 31, 2019): the Leaderboard pages for both tasks can be found here.

 Teams are allowed to use external data to train their algorithms.
 The only exception is teams are not allowed to use any annotations of the test dataset.